Sir-Ironic/RPi-Hdmi_Timings/README.md

 # RPi-Hdmi_Timings

-Scripts to make 'on the fly' hdmi_timings for Raspberry Pi GPIO CRT
+Here you can get (for free, no license) scripts for hdmi timings Raspberry Pi.